Structuring Deals with Angel Investors

-So the investor wants to get paid back first with interest.
-Make him or her a bank, and pay or accrue interest accordingly.
+If the investor wants to get paid back first with interest then make him or her a bank, and pay or accrue interest accordingly.
 Done.

 Investor is a Lender with Profit Interest

 Same as above, but once the loan is paid back the investor continues in an economic interest capacity and has claim to some of the profits.
-Perhaps this claim expires in some set time, such as five years.
+Perhaps this claim expires at a predetermined time such as five years following loan re-payment.
 This is tricky since the investor is both a lender and an owner of sorts which could be conflicted.

-Investor is a Lender with Interest Upon Sale
+Investor is a Lender with an Interest Upon Sale

 Investor is an Owner